The Elliott Homestead

 Conduct inspections during the warmest part of the day when temperatures are higher, and bees are more active.
 Avoid inspecting on extremely cold or windy days.

-5. Windbreaks and Sun Exposure
+5. Windbreaks And Sun Exposure

 The location of your beehives can significantly impact the bees’ ability to withstand winter conditions.
 Providing a windbreak and ensuring adequate sun exposure are crucial considerations for beekeepers.
 Here’s what to keep in mind: